Sh720-bil/aws-lambda/README.md

 # aws-lambda
- that allows developers to run code without managing servers
+ it allows to developers to run code without managing servers